Reduced-order modelling of parametrized unsteady Navier-Stokes equations and application to flow around cylinders with periodic changing boundary conditions: Mathematical model

 Assuming that the velocity and pressure in each volume are uniform and constant, the integration is transformed into the summation of products.
 We take ${\boldsymbol u}_{e}$ the velocity at the center of the volume to approximate the velocity of the volume.
 We take $p_{f}$, ${\boldsymbol u}_{f}$ the pressure and velocity at the center of the surface to approximate pressure and velocity at the surface.
 The equations develop into the following form:

 where ${\boldsymbol S}_{f}$ indicates the surface area vector.
-The values at the center of the volumes are denoted with the subscript e while values at the center of the faces are denoted with the subscript f.
+The face values $\boldsymbol u_{f}$ and $p_{f}$ critical for calculating fluxes at control volume boundaries are derived through linear interpolation from cell-centered values.
+The values at the center of the volumes are denoted with the subscript e while values at the center of the faces are denoted with the subscript $f$.

-Stabile et al.\cite{STABILE2018273} made a detailed derivation of the finite volume discretization above.
+Stabile et al. \cite{STABILE2018273} made a detailed derivation of the finite volume discretization above.
 More details can be found in \cite{STABILE2018273}.
 Set appropriate initial velocity ${\boldsymbol u}_{t=0} $ in $\Omega$ and boundary velocity ${\boldsymbol u}_{\Gamma}$ on the boundary $\Gamma$.
 The high-precision numerical solutions of the flow field can be obtained.
+In the present case, we employ the PIMPLE algorithm to resolve the coupling problem between pressure and velocity at each time step.
+This semi-implicit methodology proves particularly effective for transient flow problems by facilitating decoupling between pressure and velocity fields—allowing them to be solved sequentially.